paciorek/tutorial-dask-future-test/R-future-gh.md

 ---
 layout: default
-title: 'Parallel Processing using R''s future package'
+title: 'Parallel Processing using R’s future package'
 ---

 ## 1. Overview: Futures and the R future package

 What is a future?
-It's basically a flag used to tag a given operation such that when and where that operation is carried out is controlled at a higher level.
+It’s basically a flag used to tag a given operation such that when and where that operation is carried out is controlled at a higher level.
 If there are multiple operations tagged then this allows for parallelization across those operations.